antisec-is/ctfd-portable-challenges-plugin/README.md

 **files** (optional)
 * Type: List of file paths (single line text)
 * Usage: Specify paths to static files which should be included in challenge.
 On import these files will be uploaded.
 The filenames will remain the same on upload put the directories in the path will be replaced with a single directory with a random hexadecimal name.
-The file paths should be relative to the YAML file by default, but this can be changed by using command line arguments with the import tool.
+The file paths should be relative to the YAML file.
 * Default: Empty list

 **flags**
-* Type: List of flag objects
+* Type: List of flag objects or single line string
+* Usage: If a single line string is specified, it will be treated as a single item list with the specified string as the flag text.

   **flag**
   * Type: Single line text
   * Usage: The flag/key text

   **type** (optional)
-  * Type: Enum {REGEX, PLAINTEXT}
+  * Type: Enum {regex, static}
   * Usage: Specify whether the text should be compared to what the user enters directly, or as a regular expression
+  * Default: static

+  **case_insensitive** (optional)
+  * Type: Boolean
+  * Usage: Specify whether the flag content should be compared to the user's input in a case insensitive manner.
-  * Default: PLAINTEXT
+  * Default: false

 **hints** (optional)
 * Type: List of hint objects

   **hint**
   * Type: Single line text
   * Usage: The hint text